ds4es/ds-project-template/README.md

 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
-├── doc                <- Space for Sphinx documentation ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks.
+├── docs               <- Space for Sphinx documentation ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │   |                     the creator's initials, and a short `-` delimited description, e.g.